ManthanKeim/coc-1/README.md

 # Code-Of-Conduct
-Code of Conduct to be followed by Everyone
+To be followed by Everyone